lsu-ddem/intro-to-esports/content/2-Sonic/2_Lesson_2/_index.en.md

 ### Objective(s):

-After the sound of the day, the students will begin to manipulate and create using [audacity](http://www.audacityteam.org/).
+The students will begin to manipulate and create using [audacity](http://www.audacityteam.org/).
 [Software documentation](http://manual.audacityteam.org/#tutorials) as well as self documentation will be encouraged when exploring and troubleshooting.

 ### Overview: